The Binge

 The Binge is a 2020 American parody film directed by Jeremy Garelick and written by Jordan VanDina.
 A parody of The Purge, the film stars Skyler Gisondo, Eduardo Franco, Dexter Darden, Vince Vaughn, Grace Van Dien and Zainne Saleh.

 The Binge was released in the United States on August 28, 2020, by Hulu.
 The film received generally negative reviews from critics, although the performances of the cast, especially Vaughn's, were praised.

 A Christmas-themed sequel, It's a Wonderful Binge, was released on December 9, 2022, by Hulu.

-Synopsis
+Plot

-In a parody of The Purge, all alcohol and drugs are prohibited the entire year, except on the titular Binge, where alcohol and drugs are permitted for 12 hours.
+Following a series of accidents, the United States congress prohibits all alcohol and drugs.
+However, there is one day titled the Binge, where alcohol and drugs are permitted for 12 hours.

+In 2032, high school friends, Griffin, Andrew, and Hags, prepare for the arrival of the Binge.
+The group visit Seb, Andrew's brother, to acquire wristbands to go to a Binge party.
+They then go to Sarah's home, where they take a ride at her limo.
+During their ride, they try cigarettes for the first time offered by the limo's driver, Pompano Mike.
+However, during the night, the group are kicked out after accidentally hitting a cow.

+Seb arrives, and takes the group to a restaurant.
+There, the group eats a big amount of burritos spiked with magic mushrooms.
+The group reaches the party, where El Pantera, the Binge legend, is competing at the games.
+The group wins the games, and Hags becomes a Binge legend.
+After the day is over, Griffin develops a relationship with Lena.